Cmorgan21/The-Simon-Game/README.md

 ### Leaderboards

 - Enhance the highscore page by adding global leaderboards, allowing users to see how their scores compare with other players worldwide.
 Implement a scoring system that rewards players for achieving high scores.

+## Deployment

+Go to your GitHub repository's page.

+Click on the "Settings" tab, located near the top-right corner of the repository.

+Scroll down to the "GitHub Pages" section.

+Under the "Source" dropdown menu, select the branch that contains your project.
+If it's in the main branch, choose main.

+Once you've selected the branch, GitHub Pages will automatically build and deploy your site.
+This may take some time

+Enjoy your deployed website!